interactive learning

 12. Interactives

 There are interactive activities and additional resources located on this page that are focused on Technology.
-Click on the "plus" symbol in each green field to check out the activities and resources.
+Select the symbol in each green field to check out the activities and resources.

-1. Check with your teacher about the expectations for your exploration into these Technology resources.
-There are a variety of different interactive resources that can support your interests and learning goals.
+Step 1.
+Check with your teacher about the expectations for exploring these Technology activities and resources.
+There are a variety of different interactives that can support your interests and learning goals.

-• Choose ONE of the Interactive Activities below and complete the Recording Document that is linked in the activity.
-If there is not a Recording Document, follow the steps in the activity and use a format of your choice to record your findings.
+• Option 1: Choose ONE of the Interactive Activities below and complete the Recording Document linked in the activity.
+If there is no Recording Document, follow the steps in the activity and use a format of your choice, such as a journal entry, slide deck, or a screen-recorded summary, to record your findings.

-• Write a brief review in the format that works best for you (i.e., Google Slide Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
-Include the information below.
+• Option 2: Write a brief review in the best format for you (i.e., Google Slides Presentation) about one of the Interactive Activities or the Resources below that you think would be the most useful to you in school.
+Include the information below:

 CAPTCHA & Careers in Technology